- Plan of Study

 Instructors appropriately notified regarding anticipated absences may use their judgment as to whether to allow make-up work.
 Instructors are expected to be flexible in allowing student to make up work missed on official or commonly recognized high holy days.

 All attendance polices must be made available to students in writing (typically within the course syllabus) within the first week of class.
-Instructors shall indicated in their syllabus how much advance notice they require from a student requesting an excused absence.
+Instructors shall indicate in their syllabus how much advance notice they require from a student requesting an excused absence.

 Students who are absent from class for any reason are responsible for contacting their instructors promptly, unless the instructors' police require otherwise.